MarcoJanse/MarcoJanse.github.io.old/_posts/2022-11-30-using-a-Yubikey-with-github-for-signing-your-commits.md

 1. Go to your Settings in GitHub
 2. Under Emails make sure you have a primary Email address that's verified
 3. Select the check box ***Keep my email addresses private***.
 This will generate a no reply Email address.
-4. Make a note of the no reply Email adress and continue to the next step
+4. Make a note of the no reply Email address and continue to the next step

 ### 2 Install gpg4win